Career Definition for a Hybrid Car Technician

 Like all car technicians, hybrid car technicians must be highly skilled trouble-shooters and problem-solvers.
 Expertise in hybrid car technology, including the ability to conduct and understand computer diagnostic evaluations, knowledge of hybrid car manufacturers and dealers, and the ability to work with the public is essential.

 Career and Economic Outlook

 As fuel prices increase, the demand for vehicles that are fuel efficient also increases.
 This demand means more employment opportunities for hybrid car technicians, including the increased prospect of self-employed technicians who do not need to work for a car dealer, manufacturer or automotive repair shop.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that the annual average salary of all automotive repair technicians, including hybrid car technicians, was $39,060 in May 2012.
-The agency also reported that automotive service technicians and mechanics overall could expect job growth of 17% from 2010-2020.
+The U.S. Bureau of Labor Statistics (BLS) reported that the annual median salary of all automotive repair technicians, including hybrid car technicians, was $37,850 in May 2015.
+The agency also reported that automotive service technicians and mechanics overall could expect job growth of 5% from 2014-2024.